rbeesley/hw3d/hw3d/lib/DXErr/README.md

 #include "DXErr.h"
 ```

 This will link the library to the project and configure it to automatically link to the coordinate of ANSI/Unicode, x86/x64, debug/release based on your project build.
-The PDBs are include for the debug builds, but they aren't necessary to use the library.
+PDBs are included.